“There is no economic world.”

 “Hide the world in the world and the world will never be lost—this is the eternal truth.” ~Zhuangzi

 Zhuangzi is the same person who, upon waking up from a dream that he was a butterfly, wondered if he was actually a butterfly dreaming that he was a man.
 The anecdote is no doubt as popular as it is because of its stark opposition of ‘world’ (dream) and world (reality).
-A dream, after all, proceeds according to an internal logic where any sort of (arché-)hints that it is a dream, e.g. words on a page changing the second time you look at them, just don’t count.
+A dream, after all, proceeds according to an internal logic where any sort of (arché-)hints that it is a dream, e.g. words on a page changing the second time you look at them, somehow don’t count.
 The most absurd events may occur in the most bizarre of settings, but any sense of contingency (the idea that it could be otherwise) is lost.
 If we take the lack of contingency in dreams as a principle, however, the very fact that Zhuangzi can ask whether he’s a butterfly or a man proves he isn’t dreaming!
-Zhuangzi’s query creates a partition—with ‘dream’ and ‘non-dream’ as the only members of the state space—and is thus self-defeating: nonknowledge is in fact the most useful kind of knowledge he can have.
+Zhuangzi’s query creates a false partition—with ‘dream’ and ‘non-dream’ as the only members of the state space—and is thus self-defeating: nonknowledge is in fact the most useful kind of knowledge he can have.
 So in order to avoid a performative contradiction, Zhuangzi must accept that the principle can’t be psychologically necessary.
-This gives rise to a fundamental contingency, where in order to make a convincing case that he is a butterfly, Zhuangzi has to argue that the current laws of psychology (and perhaps even of nature) would have to be able to be other than they are—the same position as Meillassoux!
+This gives rise to a fundamental contingency, where in order to make a convincing case that he is a butterfly, Zhuangzi has to argue that the current rules of psychology (and perhaps even of nature) would have to be able to be other than they are—the same position as Meillassoux!

 For Meillassoux, this division of world and ‘world’ is the problem, and ought to be gotten rid of; Zhuangzi’s stance is similar, though his method eliminates this opposition in an entirely different way—which is the same as that of economics.
 Anyone accustomed to think in philosophical terms may be inclined, on reading the following sections, to suppose that the argument rests on a tacit assumption of this dyad.
 If such a supposition is found helpful, there is no harm in the reader’s adopting it as a temporary working hypothesis.
 In fact, however, no such division is made.

-To verify the claim ‘oil prices are manipulated by the USA’, a political scientist could (in theory) physically go to each stage of the oil production/distribution process, from oil wells to spot or futures markets, to various nodes along logistical networks, to gas stations, etc. In the above claim, ‘oil price’ is well-defined as a variable; moreover, its role as subject of the sentence makes the former claim ‘economic’ in its genre.
+To verify the claim ‘oil prices are manipulated by the USA’, a researcher could (in theory) physically go to each stage of the oil production/distribution process, from oil wells to spot or futures markets, to various nodes along logistical networks, to gas stations, etc. In the above claim, ‘oil price’ is well-defined as a variable; moreover, its role as subject of the sentence makes the former claim ‘economic’ in its genre.
 (Cf. the political statement ‘the USA manipulates oil prices’, with its focus on agency.)
 ‘USA’ is of course vague, but suffices for the problem at hand.
 The verb ‘to manipulate’ reifies (in this context), but is in principle observable.
-Our political scientist could measure the ‘value added’ in each stage as it is expressed in price, then perform an (unavoidably qualitative) analysis of how fluctuations in the magnitude of this value-added (with respect to production costs, etc.) can be causally traced to the USA.
+Our researcher could measure the ‘value added’ in each stage as it is expressed in price, then perform an (unavoidably qualitative) analysis of how fluctuations in the magnitude of this value-added (with respect to production costs, etc.) can be causally traced to the USA.
 In this context, economic methods would not per se be needed, only mercantile arithmetic.
-Economics is often thought of as simply an armchair version our poor political scientist’s task (implying that an ideal model is one that is just as complex as the real world).
-Yet, in the above statement economics acknowledges not the subject, verb, or object, but the preposition ‘by’: in a sort of econo-fiction, it shows the numerical properties that make ‘manipulation’ possible.
+Economics is often thought of as simply an armchair version of our poor researcher’s task (implying that an ideal model is one that is just as complex as the real world).
+Yet, in the above statement economics acknowledges not the subject, verb, or object, but the preposition ‘by’: in a sort of econo-fiction, it shows the numerical properties that make ‘manipulation’ meaningful.

 Economics can be defined as the science of non-discursive social relations, with a broad definition of ‘discourse’ such that one could equally say ‘non-conceptual’.
 In fact, economics takes place through a process of deconceptualizing the findings of business, finance, and politics.
 As soon as you think you can understand an economic notion (e.g. an algebraic relation) intuitively and talk about it lucidly, economists develop a way to formalize it (via econometrics and so on) so as to make it entirely untranslatable into normal language.
 John von Neumann once remarked: “in mathematics you don’t understand things.
 You just get used to them.”
 This is exactly what Bohr was saying!
 By continually deconceptualizing its former results economics systematically prevents itself from creating a ‘world’.
 As in Roland Barthes’ famous formulation, the task of economics is to inexpress the expressible.